3d render of architectural home drawing

 A flat rate

-Architects tend to charge a flat fee for the work that can be easily assessed and calculated.
+Architects tend to charge a flat fee for work that can be easily assessed and calculated.
 This is usually any work done leading up to the submission for planning permission – designing, preparing the plans, construction drawings and other documentation needed for the planning application.

 3d architectural drawing of extension